MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deploy-manage-report-windows-defender-antivirus.md

 2.	<span id="fn2" />In Windows 10, Windows Defender Antivirus is a component available without installation or deployment of an additional client or service.
 It will automatically be enabled when third-party antivirus products are either uninstalled or out of date ([except on Windows Server 2016](windows-defender-antivirus-on-windows-server-2016.md)).
 Traditional deployment therefore is not required.
 Deployment here refers to ensuring the Windows Defender Antivirus component is available and enabled on endpoints or servers. [(Return to table)](#ref2)

-3. <span id="fn3" />Configuration of features and protection, including configuring product and protection updates, are further described in the [Configure antivirus features](configure-notifications-windows-defender-antivirus.md) section in this library. [(Return to table)](#ref2)
+3. <span id="fn3" />Configuration of features and protection, including configuring product and protection updates, are further described in the [Configure Windows Defender Antivirus features](configure-notifications-windows-defender-antivirus.md) section in this library. [(Return to table)](#ref2)

 [Endpoint Protection point site system role]: https://docs.microsoft.com/en-us/sccm/protect/deploy-use/endpoint-protection-site-role
 [default and customized antimalware policies]:  https://docs.microsoft.com/en-us/sccm/protect/deploy-use/endpoint-antimalware-policies